Study Abroad in the College of Social Sciences

 The College of Social Sciences at Fresno State is committed to preparing its students to critically engage with a rapidly changing, increasingly global society.
 Study abroad can be a life-changing part of your overall educational experience at Fresno State.
 Students from our College study all over the globe, including programs in Latin America, Africa, Asia and Europe.
 As a Fresno State student, you have the opportunity to participate in study abroad opportunities ranging in length from one week to a full academic year.
 Popular programs include the Fresno State faculty-led programs; California State University International Programs (CSUIP); University Studies Abroad Consortium (USAC); and several direct exchange programs between Fresno State and universities in Japan and the United Kingdom.
 There is no need to know a foreign language to study abroad, but you will have a great opportunity to study one if you wish.
 With the right planning and advice, it is possible to fit a study abroad program into your educational experience without delaying your time to graduation.

 The College of Social Sciences will offer a number of student scholarships this academic year ranging from $250-$1500 for participation in a formal study abroad program for academic credit.
 All students in good academic standing with a major or minor in one of the departments or programs of the College of Social Sciences are eligible to apply.

-Scholarship applications can be submitted in this round for programs with departure dates from May 2018 – May 2019.
-Completed applications are due to the College of Social Sciences Dean’s Office (SS108) no later than 4:30 p.m. on March 16, 2018.
+Scholarship applications can be submitted in this round for programs with departure dates between December 2018 and December 2019.
+Completed applications are due to the College of Social Sciences Dean’s Office (SS108) no later than 4:00 p.m. on November 5, 2018.